 Who pays for the electricity?

-The person using the charger pays for the electricity and, depending on the circumstances, there should be a small profit for the community as well.
+The person using the charger pays for the electricity and, depending on the circumstances, there may be a small profit for the community as well.

 What can we do with the revenue?

-Any profit over and above the operation costs will be a revenue stream for the site holder to be used as required.
-This extra revenue stream could used to publicise the facilities.
+Any profit over and above the operation costs should be ring-fenced to cover maintenance of the parking spaces and upkeep of the asset.
+Depending on usage patterns there may be some revenue stream for the site holder which can be used to promote and publicise the facilities among other possibilities.
 This should encourage more people to visit and local residents to consider the switch to electric motoring sooner, with the subsequent improvements to the local environment and economy as added benefits.

 What does the grant cover?